strewn37/Webscrapping/README.md

 ### 5. Further Transformation & Storing in Data Warehouse (Gold Layer)
 - The cleaned and optimized data is **further transformed** for **visualization** and stored in a **Data Warehouse (Gold Layer)**.

-### 6. Visualization
-- The final dataset is used for **graphical representation and analytics**.
-- Various **charts and graphs** provide insights into job trends, salary distributions, and company ratings.

 ## Key Takeaways
 - **Azure Data Lake Storage** is utilized for **managing different data layers (Bronze → Silver → Gold)**.